 WATCH: Here’s Karen’s Ignite Seattle presentation “What You’ll Wish You’d Known Before You Joined that Nonprofit Board.”

-Commentary — Karen’s bylined articles appear in a variety of news, trade, and regional publications, including Wearable World News (now Readwrite), Seattle Magazine and.
+Essays and Commentary — Karen’s bylined articles appear in a variety of news, trade, and literary publications and websites.
 Early in her career, she did commentary for KUOW-FM, Seattle’s NPR radio station.
-Her essay “Disaster Planning Guide for the Holidays” was featured on the podcast Inside Voice and she was interviewed by The Australian Planthunter about gardening mysteries.
-Her essay “Letters from My Past” appears in Laugh Out Loud: 40 Women Humorists Celebrate Then and Now…Before We Forget, the 2018 Erma Bombeck Writers’ Workshop anthology edited by Allia Zobel Nolan.
+Her essay “Letters from My Past” appears in Laugh Out Loud, the 2018 Erma Bombeck Writers’ Workshop anthology edited by Allia Zobel Nolan.
+She was interviewed by The Australian Planthunter about gardening mysteries.
+Her memoir about meeting a Holocaust survivor in a deserted Polish cemetery appears in Issue 81 of Journey Planet online.

 READ AND LISTEN:

-“For women in their early 50s, a no-sweat 20-minute workout is about as useful as sprinkling salt substitute on your large order of greasy french fries.” — from Karen’s essay on fitness in In Our Prime: Empowering Essays by Women.
+“For women in their early 50s, a no-sweat 20-minute workout is about as useful as sprinkling salt substitute on your large order of greasy french fries.” — essay on fitness in In Our Prime: Empowering Essays by Women.

 One thought on “About”